tmzh/tmzh.github.io/_posts/2021-09-16-using-hugging-face-transformers-on-aws-sagemaker.md

 trainer.save_model(args.model_dir)
 ```

-### Run training using HuggingFace estimator
+### Run training using Hugging Face estimator

-First we create a HuggingFace estimator which exposes methods similar to other Sagemaker Estimator.
+First we create a Hugging Face estimator which exposes methods similar to other Sagemaker Estimator.
 Note that the `entry_point` attribute matches the file name of our training script.

 ```python
 from sagemaker.huggingface import HuggingFace